yaheya/bedrock-chat/docs/AGENT.md

 An Agent using ReAct can be applied in various scenarios, providing accurate and efficient solutions.

-### Text-to-SQL Example
+### Text-to-SQL

 A user asks for "the total sales for the last quarter."
 The Agent interprets this request, converts it into a SQL query, executes it against the database, and presents the results.
-For the detail, see: [Text-to-SQL tool](../examples/agents/tools/text_to_sql/)

-### Financial Forecasting Example
+### Financial Forecasting

 A financial analyst needs to forecast next quarter's revenue.
 The Agent gathers relevant data, performs necessary calculations using financial models, and generates a detailed forecast report, ensuring the accuracy of the projections.